AdaCore/gnatstudio/docs/users_guide/extending.rst

   string).
 The result of this function is a list of strings, each corresponding to these arguments.

-  From the GPS shell, it is only convenient to query one value at a time, since it does not have support for lists and would return a concatenation of the values.
+  From the GNAT Studio shell, it is only convenient to query one value at a time, since it does not have support for lists and would return a concatenation of the values.
 However, this function is especially useful in other scripting languages.

 The following is a short example that queries the name of a directory and a file name and displays each in the :guilabel:`Messages` view::